holoviz/panel/doc/explanation/dependencies/param.md

     print(e)
 ```

+As you can see, code inside of *Parameterized* objects and code that uses *Parameterized* objects can often be written without any special error checking, since it knows that only allowed values will ever be present.

 ## Dependencies and watchers

-*Parameters* are objects that can be watched, i.e. you can register callbacks that will be triggered when their value changes.
+*Parameters* are objects that can be watched, i.e., you can register callbacks that will be triggered when their value changes.

 The class `C` has 3 *Parameters*.
 Using the `param.depends` decorator, we can declare the callbacks of these classes, i.e. its methods, and the *Parameters* that they depend on:

 - `updating_on_t` depends on both `t1` and `t2`.
 - `updating_on_s` deponds on `s` only.

-By setting `watch=True` (default: `False`), we let Param know that we want it to trigger automatically the callback whenever the *Parameters* it depends on are updated.
-Without setting `watch`, we're only declaring the dependency between a callback and its *Parameters*, this information can be appropriately reused by a library like Panel as we will see later.
+By setting `watch=True` (default: `False`), we let Param know that we want it to trigger the callback automatically whenever the *Parameters* it depends on are updated.
+Without setting `watch`, we're only _declaring_ the dependency between a callback and its *Parameters*, which is information that is stored by Param but not used by it otherwise.
+Libraries like Panel that read this information can then use the declarations to determine their own flow of program execution, as we will see later.

 ```{pyodide}
 class C(param.Parameterized):